-The left ventricle expels most of its stroke volume fairly quickly.
-A significant part of this rapidly expelled volume is temporarily held in the proximal aorta and other large central arteries that are normally quite compliant.
+The left ventricle expels most of its stroke volume reasonably quickly.
+A significant part of this rapidly displaced volume is temporarily held in the proximal aorta and other large central arteries, usually entirely compliant.

-This rapidly increasing portion of the carotid pressure curve is called an anachronistic limb (anachrotic from the Greek for “optimistic”).
+This rapidly increasing portion of the carotid pressure curve is called an anachronistic limb (anachronistic from the Greek for “optimistic”).

 The height of the pulse pressure is approximately proportional to the relationship between stroke volume and arterial compliance.
 Arterial compliance, however, decreases as distended pressure within the artery increases.

 Consequently, a given stroke volume will produce a higher pulse pressure if the mean arterial pressure is elevated.
-Arterial compliance is also inversely related to the rate of increase in intraluminal pressure.
+Arterial compliance is also inversely related to the increase in intraluminal pressure.

-As the ventricular ejection velocity accelerates, the arterial wall stiffens and the pulse pressure increases.
-The amplitude of the pulse pressure can also be modified by “peripheral runoff.”
+As the ventricular ejection velocity accelerates, the arterial wall stiffens, and the pulse pressure increases.
+The pulse pressure amplitude can also be modified by “peripheral runoff.”

-Accelerated drainage will lower the diastolic pressure and result in a greater amplitude of the pulse pressure.
+Accelerated drainage will lower the diastolic pressure and result in a greater pulse pressure amplitude.